The Ultimate Best of Kenya Safari: Above & Below the Equator

 Frequently Asked Expedition Questions

-To help you prepare for your journey above and below the equator, we have gathered answers to the most common questions our guests ask regarding logistics, field gear, and comfort.
+To help you prepare for your journey above and below the equator, we are sharing answers to the most common questions our guests ask regarding our safari travel & safety, likely wildlife, camera gear, comfort, and more.

 Originally coined by historic big-game hunters, the term “Big Five” refers to the five most formidable and dangerous African animals to track on foot: the African Elephant, the Black and White Rhino, the African Lion, the Leopard, and the Cape Buffalo.
 Today, the term represents the pinnacle of an African wildlife viewing experience.
 Because our 10-day itinerary crosses both the predator-dense Mara North Conservancy and the highly protected sanctuary of the Lewa Wildlife Conservancy, you will have an exceptional opportunity to view and photograph all five of these legendary species in their natural, unhurried habitats.